-A 3.0 cumulative GPA average or higher is required (3.2 or higher for mechanical engineering).
+A 3.0 cumulative GPA average or higher is recommended (3.2 or higher for mechanical engineering).

 Students must have completed and demonstrated success in the following courses:

-- Course substitutions are reviewed and approved under advisement from Watson School Advising.
+- Course substitutions are reviewed and approved under advisement from Watson College Advising.

 - General education: Eight credits of general education requirements are strongly suggested, but not mandatory.

 Applications to the Department of Computer Science for intra-university transfer (IUT), or for adding CS as a double degree (DD), are welcome.
 The process is extremely competitive and only a small number of current students are accepted into the CS major each year.

 Applications for IUT or DD admission must be submitted online via BU BRAIN by March 15; accepted students become CS majors beginning the following Fall semester.
 Decisions are communicated by email to the student’s BMail address.

 Decisions about IUT applications are based on space availability each year.
 CS is a very popular major with limited seats in required courses.
 All IUT applicants must have earned at least a 3.5 cumulative average for consideration.

 academic performance to date, especially in the most relevant courses (including but not limited to math and writing courses), and